SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 (Mesopotemia) were to be divided into fledgling states and brought into world of western politics (Gelvin 184).
 The entente powers, especially Britain, made heavy use of post-war land promises to attract allies to their side of the battle.
+Such secret treaties included the Constantinople Agreement between Britain, France, and Russia; the Treaty of London;

 ## Furthermore, no states could achieve widespread liberty?